znark/zyxel-switch-1500-series-enhancements/userscripts/README.md

 ### Install a userscript manager

-In most browsers, the only feasible way of managing userscripts is installing an add-on or extension.
+In most browsers, the only feasible way of managing userscripts is installing an add-on or extension made for the purpose.
 The recommend go-to choice  is *[TamperMonkey](https://www.tampermonkey.net/)*, which is available for all major browsers.

-*TamperMonkey* contains a built-in code editor which allows viewing and modifying the code of any scripts you install.
+> **TIP:** *TamperMonkey* has a built-in code editor which allows viewing and modifying the source code of any scripts you install.
+This will come handy when configuring the script for your particular environment.

 ### Install the desired script

 1. Once *TamperMonkey* has been installed, click on its icon in the toolbar and choose the *Dashboard* option in the menu that will open.

    > **NOTE:** *Firefox* installs the *TamperMonkey* icon directly on its toolbar. *Chrome* lists *TamperMonkey* in a submenu which you can open by clicking on the *Extensions* toolbar button (shaped like a jigsaw puzzle piece).

 2. Navigate to the *Utilities* tab,  in the *File* section, and click on the *Import: Choose File* button.
 A file dialog will open, allowing you to browse the local file system for installable userscripts.